ccshaney/gabola/TECHNOTES.md

                   Mapping identity for contigs on each scaffold end [default=70]
 ```
 ## § Main Module 4 – GCB Scaffolding:
+If you choose to run the Preprocess module separately, you have to at least run both Preprocess Step II & III before GCB Scaffolding.

 #### *Step I. Collect barcodes for each candidate scaffold end pair*